-Here at Fightletics most of our muscle recovery is founded on six commonly used methods in a unique design for optimal results.
+Here at Fightletics we offer a modality of holistic medicine called 6-Step Muscle Recovery.
+It is founded on six commonly used methods in a unique design for optimal results.
 It is not to say that it is the only way or even the best way per say but working in a simple effective manner that benefits the person and how their muscle recovers.
 This process is not a massage, you do have athletic attire (preferably shorts) and may have an assessment for first time clients.
 Assessment’s may consist of active and passive movements that may show restricted/irregular movement patterns to create a better game plan for the session.
 Regardless, the goal is for you to move better, feel better, and perform at an optimal level.

 1. increase circulation

 The first step, a very effective, and one of the most common methods to working soft tissue.
 Increasing the circulation into a muscle group should always be the start.
 To some workers it is the start, middle, and end to a session.
 But here it is the foundation of a six step method that will be built upon to bring optimal muscle recovery.